jdcloudcom/en/documentation/User-Service/Account-Management/Sign-In-And-Sign-Up.md

 ### 2. Enable JD Cloud service
 When logging in JD Cloud with JD account for the first time, you will need to provide some additional information and confirm that you have read and agreed to the JD Cloud User Service Agreement.
 In this step, you can modify your phone (Mainland, Hong Kong, Macao and Taiwan phones are supported currently) and add an Email.
 If you have a salesperson's recommendation code, please add it.
 Click Submit and you can enable JD Cloud service.
 ![](../../../image/User/Account-Management/signin-and-signup/%E7%99%BB%E5%BD%95%E6%BF%80%E6%B4%BB%E9%A1%B5%E9%9D%A2.png)

 ## II.
 Register a New Account at JD Cloud
-If you want to register a new JD Cloud account, you can click **Register Now** on the JD Cloud home page.
-Mobile phone numbers of mainland, Hong Kong, Macao and Taiwan are supported currently by JD Cloud to enable cloud service normally.
+If you do not have any available JD account, please click "Register Now" on the home page of JD Cloud.
+Normal subscription of cloud service via phone numbers of Mainland China, Hong Kong, Macao and Taiwan is supported by JD Cloud now.
 Procedures are as below:
 ### 1. Phone Verification
 Enter your phone number and get a verification code.
 Correctly enter the verification code and confirm that you have read and agreed to JD Registration Agreement, Privacy Policy and JD Cloud Service Agreement.
 Then click **Next**.
 ![](../../../image/User/Account-Management/signin-and-signup/%E6%B3%A8%E5%86%8C%E9%AA%8C%E8%AF%81%E6%89%8B%E6%9C%BA%E5%8F%B7.png)